 If the Authority determines that it is not bound by a review decision, the Authority shall promptly notify the participant of the determination, and the reasons for the determination.

-L. Briefing and Issuance of Vouchers
+M. Briefing and Issuance of Vouchers

-HACC briefs all Families entering the Section 8 Housing Choice Voucher Program for the first time, relocating Families, and Families porting into the HACC’s jurisdiction (Section 8 participants that transfer from another housing authority).
+HACC briefs all Families entering the HCVHousing Choice Voucher Program for the first time, relocating Families, and Families porting into the HACC’s jurisdiction (HCVparticipants that transfer from another housing authority).

 1. Conducting a Briefing: Briefing attendance is mandatory.
 Applicants/participants will receive written or telephone notification of the date, time and location of the scheduled briefing.
 Applicant must call 24 hours prior to the scheduled briefing to reschedule.
 A maximum of two (2) appointments shall be granted per applicant/tenant.
 Any Applicant that does not attend one of the two sessions shall have his/her application withdrawn.
 Applicants whose applications are withdrawn are not entitled to an Informal review.
 Briefings may be conducted in group sessions or individually.